Skip to content

 Real Estate Affordability Calculator

 This calculator estimates the maximum home price you can afford based on your income, existing debts, down payment, and current mortgage rates.
 Use it before you start house hunting to set a realistic budget and avoid falling in love with a property that stretches your finances too thin.
+Getting a number upfront also strengthens your position when negotiating — sellers take pre-qualified buyers more seriously.

 How Home Affordability Is Calculated

-• Max Home Price = Max Loan + Down Payment
+• Max home price = Max Loan + Down Payment

 Annual IncomeMonthly DebtsDown PaymentRateMax Home Price